eddieantonio/cmput296/lab-10.md

 > in the `handleClick()` method).

 > **Question 7**: What is the time complexity (big-O notation) of
-> checking whether two JavaScript Array objects have different elements,
+> checking whether one JavaScript `Array` object has different elements
+> from another `Array` object,
 > *if the code always uses arrays in an immutable manner*  (e.g., copies
 > the Array before each call to `.push()` or `.shift()`)?
 You do **NOT**
-> have to provide a rigorous proof; a simple intuitive will suffice.
+> have to provide a rigorous proof; a simple intuitive explanation will suffice.

 Continue the tutorial from [Declaring a Winner](https://reactjs.org/tutorial/tutorial.html#declaring-a-winner).